 HNJ2030 Topic Areas are now online.
 Refining the topic areas, establishing objectives, and setting targets is a lengthy process which was further hampered by COVID-19.
-We do not anticipate finalizing objectives until mid-2021.
+We do not anticipate finalizing objectives until late-2022.

 Subscribe to the HNJ Newsletter to receive email updates on the development of HNJ2030.